 A financial road map to scaling up essential child health interventions in 75 countries

-While the results are approximate estimates, they show a substantial investment gap that low- and middle-income countries and their development partners need to bridge to reach the fourth Millennium Development Goal.
+The findings predict that at least an additional US$ 52.4 billion is required for the period 2006-2015 to reach universal coverage with priority interventions.
+While the results are approximate estimates, they show a substantial investment gap that low- and middle-income countries and their development partners need to bridge to reach MDG4.